cyroz1/vidcord/README.md

 ## Features

 - Two methods to import videos:
-  - Drag and drop or browse for video files to import.
-  - Right click .mp4 files in File Explorer and choose "Compress with vidcord".
+  - File Explorer: Right click .mp4 files in File Explorer and choose "Compress with vidcord".
+  - Manual: Drag and drop or browse for video files in the application.
-- Select between five quality presets:
+- Five quality presets:
   - 10MB, 480p (Free users)
   - 25MB, 480p (Free users)
   - 50MB, 720p (Nitro Basic or Level 2 Boost)
   - 100MB, 1080p (Level 3 Boost)
   - 500MB, Native (Nitro)
-- GPU hardware encoder is automatically selected if available.
-- Software encoding availble in case of issues.
+- Software and hardware encoders.
-- Adjust the start and end points of the video with sliders and a live preview.
+- Adjustable starting and ending points of the output video with sliders and a live preview.
 - Progress bar and ETA are displayed during encoding.
-- Highlights compressed file in its output path in File Explorer.
+- Compressed file is revealed in its output path in File Explorer.

 ## Screenshots